MarkPieszak/Angular-Modal/README.md

 # Easy to use Angular Modal / Popup with no dependencies

-> Currently in production.
-Basic version working
+> Work in progress - Working basic version available

 ### Demo